High Holidays

 You can also visit the virtual bookshelves for Rosh HaShanah and Yom Kippur.

-Sunflower Bakery is featuring holiday favorites, delicious new desserts and round challah (traditional, almond, raisin and honey whole wheat) to celebrate a sweet New Year.
+Sunflower Bakery features holiday favorites, delicious new desserts and round challah (traditional, almond, raisin and honey whole wheat) to celebrate a sweet New Year.

 *Temple Sinai receives a small portion of all sales picked up here.
 Delivery and other pickup locations are also available.